joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/07/books/review/rachel-aviv-you-wont-get-free-of-it.html

 **I Wanted an Ecologically Responsible Garden.
 It Was Harder Than I Thought.**\
-`The native plant movement says that we can combat environmental disaster from our own backyards.
-Is it really so simple?`\
+`The native plant movement gets a lot right, but there’s so much more to consider.`\
 https://www.nytimes.com/2026/07/07/magazine/native-plants-garden.html

 **New York City Travel Guide: What to See, Visit and Do**\